R-v1n/x86-shellcode/README.md

 # x86-shellcode
-* x86 shellcode for linux to invoke shell
+* x86 shellcode to invoke shell
 * reverse_tcp program in c
 * x86 reverse tcp shellcode

+> these shellcodes are for linux based distros.